How Do I Fix an Abnormal Container or Node Due to No Thin Pool Disk Space?¶

 Solution 1:

-Only the storage capacity of the EVS disk is expanded.
-You also need to perform the following steps to expand the capacity of the logical volume and file system.
+Only the storage capacity of EVS disks can be expanded.
+You need to perform the following operations to expand the capacity of logical volumes and file systems.

-2. Log in to the CCE console and click the cluster.
+Log in to the CCE console and click the cluster name to access the cluster console.
 In the navigation pane, choose Nodes.
-Click More > Sync Server Data in the row containing the target node.
+In the right pane, click the Nodes tab, locate the row containing the target node, and choose More > Sync Server Data in the Operation column.

-4. Run the lsblk command to check the block device information of the node.
+Run lsblk to view the block device information of the node.

 A data disk is divided depending on the container storage Rootfs: